Aurélie Tran: Senior gymnastics career

-2022–23
+2022–2024

 Tran turned senior in 2022, though she didn't compete for much of the season due to an injury to her achilles tendon.

 Tran competed at the 2023 Elite Canada competition where she placed first in the all-around.
 She competed at the 2023 DTB Pokal Team Challenge where she helped Canada finish sixth as a team.
 Individually she won bronze on floor exercise.

 Tran was named to the team to compete at the 2023 Pan American Championships alongside Jenna Lalonde, Cassie Lee, Frédérique Sgarbossa, Sydney Turner, and Evandra Zlobec.
 On the first day of competition Tran won bronze in the all-around behind American Tiana Sumanasekera and Natalia Escalera of Mexico.
 Additionally she won bronze on balance beam.
 During the team final Tran helped Canada win the bronze medal behind the United States and Mexico.

 Tran was named to the 2023 World Artistic Gymnastics Championships team for Canada along with Ellie Black, Ava Stewart, Cassie Lee, and Rose-Kaying Woo.
 During qualifications, Tran contributed scores of 13.233 on vault, 13.133 on uneven bars, 11.933 on balance beam, and 12.600 on floor exercise.
 The Canadian team came in 12th.

 Tran was named to the 2023 Pan American Games team for Canada, along with Ava Stewart, Sydney Turner, Cassie Lee and Frederique Sgarbossa.
 While at the Games, she helped Canada win a bronze medal in the team event, contributing scores on all four apparatuses, with 13.200 on vault, 13.400 on uneven bars, 12.866 on balance beam, and 12.666 on floor.
 She qualified to the all-around, uneven bars, balance beam, and floor exercise finals.
 In the all-around final, she placed 7th with a score of 50.465.
 In the uneven bars final, she came in fifth with a score of 13.100; on balance beam her score of 12.133 ended up 8th; and in the floor exercise final she also came in fifth with a score of 13.166.

-2024

-In late June, Tran was named to the team to represent Canada at the 2024 Summer Olympics alongside Ellie Black, Cassie Lee, Shallon Olsen, and Ava Stewart.
+In late June of 2024, Tran was named to the team to represent Canada at the 2024 Summer Olympics alongside Ellie Black, Cassie Lee, Shallon Olsen, and Ava Stewart.

 At the 2024 Olympic Games Tran helped Canada qualify to the team final, where they ultimately finished fifth.

+2025–present

+Trans competed at the 2026 Pan American Championships where he helped Canada win bronze as a team.
+Individually she won gold on the uneven bars, becoming the third Canadian to achieve the feat.